 - Title and Cover Page

-The section encloses the paper’s title, the author’s name, the phone number, email, address, and the date.
+The section encloses the paper’s title, the author’s name, phone number, email, address, and date.

 Not all academic papers need an abstract.
 For the more complex documents, abstracts are mandatory and practically useful.
 It spans about 100 to 300 words in length.
 It also provides a broader overview of the whole project that never surpasses an entire page.
 It gives an in-depth description of the purpose of the text, highlights the paper’s central theme, and encloses the research question, the significance of the research, the study methods, and the study’s vital results and findings.
 The abstract does not contain footnotes, not citations.
-It would be best if you took your time in coming up with the abstract as it summarizes the project, and it is also the first thing that the reader will see.
+It would be best if you took your time in coming up with the abstract.
+However, if you choose to hire an expert to write my paper for me, the writing professional will summarize the project perfectly.
+It is also the first thing that the reader will see.
 It will be the sealer or breaker for your deal.
 Be sure to make an impression with apt content, great style, and an appealing flow.
 Be careful and steady when jotting the abstract.

 A great introduction highlights the main problem of the research and also encloses the thesis.
 Avoid giving a lengthy justification for your study before you explicitly state it.